Earlier today I was about to make a delicious cup of hot chocolate for the kids. As I was preparing everything, my oldest turned to me and said:

 That said, this makes a great treat on a cold winter day and if you use coconut nectar you will not alter your blood sugar levels like regular sugar does.
 This makes it a great option for little children that tend to get hyper with sugary drinks.

 To make 3 servings take 3 cups of your choice of milk and warm until you reach the desired temperature for drinking.

 Once warmed, pour into a blender with a ½ teaspoon of organic vanilla extract, a dash of organic nutmeg, 3-4 tablespoons of organic raw cacao and 4 tablespoons of organic coconut nectar.

 Cover the blender and blend for 30 seconds or until all is mixed.

 Pour into your favorite mug and enjoy!
 You may garnish with a few chocolate chips and marshmallows if you like.

 By blending everything instead of mixing by hand, you will get a nice frothy cup of hot chocolate with a rich layer of foam that makes for great brown mustaches!

 You can also serve this cold as pictured above.
 And when serving cold be sure to add in some probiotics.
-You can do this by opening up a capsule of probiotics or using a ready made drink like Kefir.
-By adding probiotics you are giving your body all the nutrition and ammunition it needs to live healthy!
+You can do this by opening up a capsule of probiotics or using a ready-made drink like Kefir.
+By adding probiotics you are giving your body all the nutrition and ammunition it needs to live healthily!